NobodysLackey/card-deck/README.md

-# card-deck
+# Card Deck

-A collection of card deck svg files.
+A collection of card deck svg files and accompanying CSS.